 On top of that?
 They tell you how much your investment fees are costing you in terms of money over the course of your retirement savings horizon.

 Questions to Ask Yourself: Are your overall fees you’re paying less than the recommended amount?
 Is there one account that is particularly high in fees, and can you roll that over to another investment account or brokerage?

 #2: Tracks if You’re On Target to Retire, Automatically

-I love how Personal Capital tracks both their estimate – based on your spending – of how much you’ll need each month to spend in retirement (generated from your investments), then compares it with your investments now to see if you’ll meet that need when you plan to retire.
+I love how Empower tracks both their estimate – based on your spending – of how much you’ll need each month to spend in retirement (generated from your investments), then compares it with your investments now to see if you’ll meet that need when you plan to retire.
 Golden information.

 To get this information, here’s what you need to do (this assumes you’ve already signed up for your free account, and linked all your financial accounts):

 Go to your Dashboard, “Planning” and “Retirement Planning”.

 Scroll down to under the chart, on the right, where it says “Retirement Spending Ability”.
 In this section, Empower has calculated your projected monthly spending amount based on your current investment accounts/fees/etc., and the planned amount of retirement spending (which is the amount they say you’re going to need, based on your current spending level).